What good is a life of faith …

 Often from raised podiums above us.

-So make a difference – try getting off your pedestal and being a prepared man or woman instead …
+So make a difference – try getting down off your pedestal and being a prepared man or woman instead …

 Because there is no better “sermon”.